Canonical metric bindings

 An assertion (contracts/assertions/<id>.yaml) is a trusted query → expected-result check:

-canonic assert runs every assertion through the compiler and gates on the result; the CI integration that turns “>90% accuracy” from aspirational into measured. canonic query --harness runs matching assertions inline against a single query.
+canonic assert runs every assertion through the compiler and gates on the result: the CI integration that turns “>90% accuracy” from aspirational into measured. canonic query --harness runs matching assertions inline against a single query.